 Customer service voice and tone comes down to attitude—that is, the quality or feeling in your voice expressed by the words you are using.

 By Abhiroop Basu, Product Marketing Director

-In 1967, Albert Mehrabian came up with the “7%-38%-55%” rule determining that communication is made up of three parts:
+What is the right customer service voice, and is it really that important?
+To answer that two-part question, let’s first take a step back in time to 1967, when Albert Mehrabian came up with the “7 percent–38 percent–55 percent” rule determining that communication is made up of three parts:

-- The actual words you use (7%),
+- The actual words you use (7 percent)

-- The tone of delivery (38%), and
+- The tone of delivery in your voice (38 percent)

 “There’s a difference between voice and tone.
 Look at it this way: You have the same voice all the time, but your tone changes.
 You might speak in one tone to your closest friends and family, and a different tone with your boss.”

-Jay Ivey, an analyst at Software Advice, a company that evaluates customer service systems, says that customer service tone of voice over email, chat or any other textual content is conveyed solely through language—i.e., diction, syntax, punctuation in writing—not through the speaker’s tone-of-voice or body language.
+Jay Ivey, an analyst at Software Advice, a company that evaluates customer service systems, says that customer service tone of voice over email, chat or any other textual content is conveyed solely through language—i.e., diction, syntax, words, punctuation in writing—not through the speaker’s tone-of-voice or body language.

 Choosing the right tone for your customer support staff is not a one-off task.
 Tone needs to constantly evolve to meet the needs of your varying customer base.
-Thankfully, a specific tone of voice to be used in textual content can be adopted and adapted by an entire support staff.
+Thankfully, a specific tone of voice to be used in writing can be adopted and adapted by an entire support staff.
 They’re often included in the company’s writing guidelines.

 On the other hand, if the customer is writing back in way that indicates they’re willing to play along, there’s nothing wrong with a bit of humor in your content (if used with discretion).
 It can lighten the mood and just might go viral.